How to Close a Sale: 15 Sales Closing Techniques, Tips & Questions to Close Deals Faster

 You need solid answers to these objections before getting on a sales call.

-To prepare yourself for every major sales objection in your space, start by building a list of all the most common objections you’re facing.
-Write down concise answers to them, get feedback from others on your team until they feel strong enough to walk into any conversation with them, and rehearse the responses until you know them by heart.
+To prepare yourself for major sales objections in your space, start by listing the most common objections you face.
+Write concise answers to them, get feedback from others on your team, and rehearse the responses until you know them by heart.

-Perfecting how (and when) you ask the question, “are you ready to buy?” is at the core of how to close a deal in sales, and yes, you’ll need to get comfortable asking it.
-As Steli Efti often shares when delivering talks and sales trainings around the world, “The biggest mistake salespeople and founders can make, is not asking for the sale.”
+Perfecting how (and when) you ask the question, “Are you ready to buy?” is at the core of closing a deal in sales; yes, you’ll need to get comfortable asking it.
+As I’ve said before, the biggest mistake salespeople and founders can make is not asking for a sale.
+Countless case studies have made this clear over the years.

 If you’ve done your job qualifying your prospect, delivering your pitch, and still believe they’d be a good fit for using your product, ask for the sale.